dpawani1/PredictingCookingTimes/README.md

 ### 2. Histogram of Calories (Filtered to 0–5,000)

-This histogram visualizes the calorie content of recipes, highlighting that most recipes are relatively low in calories.
+This histogram visualizes the calorie content of recipes, highlighting that most recipes are under 1000 calories.

 <iframe
   src="assets/calories_histogram.html"